gitlabhq/gitlabhq/doc/workflow/share_projects_with_other_groups.md

-# Share Projects with Groups
+# Share Projects with other Groups

-In GitLab Enterprise Edition you can share projects with groups.
+In GitLab Enterprise Edition you can share projects with other groups.
 This makes it possible to add a group of users to a project with a single action.

 ## Groups as collections of users